TUNA TUNA TUNA TUNA TUNA TUNA TUNA TUNA TUNA TUNA!!!!!

 Basic seasickness advice:

-Test your plan before you are offshore if possible
+Talk to your doctor before the trip, Test your plan before you are offshore if possible,

-Do not spend the whole trip staring at your phone in the galley while the boat rolls
+Do not spend the whole trip staring at your phone in the galley while the boat rolls.

 Get fresh air and look at the horizon if you start feeling weird